Polito-Software-Engineering-2-Group-10/ThesisManagement/README.md

 # Thesis Management

+You can find the images on [Docker Hub](https://hub.docker.com/r/atari2/thesismanagement).

 To start the application do the following steps:

 1. Copy from the [GitHub repository](https://github.com/Polito-Software-Engineering-2-Group-10/ThesisManagement/blob/docker/docker-compose.yml) the file `docker-compose.yml` or from below.